utterances/urMus/Docs/urAPI/FlowboxList.md

 CMap
 ------
 ### Description
 Generates a circle map wave.
 A circle map is a non-linear oscillator.
 If the non-linearity is -1 it will behave like a linear sine oscillator.
-It is not self-timed and derives its time update from being pulled at the output WaveForm.
+It is not self-timed and derives its time update from being pulled at the output Out.
 It provides not couples.

 ### Source of Rate
-Pulling output WaveForm (0)
+Pulling output Out (0)

 ### Couples
 None